-- 22. As stated, FRCP 26(a)(3) disclosures regarding proposed exhibits must be made at least THIRTY CALENDAR DAYS before trial and any objections thereto must be made within FOURTEEN CALENDAR DAYS thereafter (or waived unless excused for good cause).
+- 20. As stated, FRCP 26(a)(3) disclosures regarding proposed exhibits must be made at least THIRTY CALENDAR DAYS before trial and any objections thereto must be made within FOURTEEN CALENDAR DAYS thereafter (or waived unless excused for good cause).
 The joint list must be filed SEVEN CALENDAR DAYS in advance of the final pretrial conference (as per paragraph 2 above).
 By designating an exhibit, a party waives any objection to authenticity and any reciprocal objection, meaning any objection mutually available to both the designating party and the opposing party if and when offered by one against the other.
-Therefore, the nondesignating party may offer the exhibit subject only to non-reciprocal objections.
+Therefore, the non-designating party may offer the exhibit subject only to non-reciprocal objections.
 For example, if P designates a record from a non-party, such as a telephone company, then D can equally offer the same exhibit save for any objection that would be unique against D. To take a contra example, if P designates D's internal email, it will usually not be admissible at the instance of D, there being a non-reciprocal hearsay hurdle when offered by D. If the designating party states that the exhibit is only for a limited purpose, then the waiver extends only to the same limited purpose.
 Notwithstanding the foregoing, FRE 403 objections are never waived.
-And, any party may always attempt to lay full foundation to admit any exhibit designated by itself or by any other party without regard to any waiver. - 23.
+And, any party may always attempt to lay full foundation to admit any exhibit designated by itself or by any other party without regard to any waiver. - 21.
 Prior to the final pretrial conference, counsel will please meet and confer in person over all exhibit numbers and objections and to weed out duplicate exhibits and confusion over the precise exhibit.
 Use numbers only, not letters, for exhibits, preferably the same numbers as were used in depositions.
 Blocks of numbers should be assigned to fit the need of the case (e.g., Plaintiff has 1 to 100, Defendant A has 101 to 200, Defendant B has 201 to 300, etc.).
 A single exhibit should be marked only once, just as it should have been marked only once in discovery (if this Court's guidelines were followed).
 If the plaintiff has marked an exhibit, then the defendant should not re-mark the exact document with another number.
 Different versions of the same document, e.g., a copy with additional handwriting, must be treated as different exhibits with different numbers.
-To avoid any party claiming "ownership" of an exhibit, all exhibits shall be marked and referred to as "Trial Exhibit No. ," not as "Plaintiff's Exhibit" or "Defendant's Exhibit."
+To avoid any party claiming "ownership" of an exhibit, all exhibits shall be marked and referred to as "Trial Exhibit No," not as "Plaintiff's Exhibit" or "Defendant's Exhibit."
 If an exhibit number differs from that used in a deposition transcript, then the latter transcript must be conformed to the new trial number if and when the deposition testimony is read to the jury (so as to avoid confusion over exhibit numbers).
-The jury should always hear any given exhibit referred to by its trial number.

-24. The exhibit tag shall be in the following form:
+22. The exhibit tag shall be in the following form:

-United States District Court Northern District of California
+United States District Court Northern District of California TRIAL EXHIBIT 100

 TRIAL EXHIBIT 100

-Case No.
+Case No

+Date Entered

+BY Deputy Clerk

 Place the tag on or near the lower right-hand corner or, if a photograph, on the back.
-The official record of admitted trial exhibits are the trial log sheets attached to trial minutes for each day.
-The parties must jointly prepare a single set of all trial exhibits that will be the official record set to be used with the witnesses.
+Counsel should fill in the tag but leave the last two spaces blank.
+The parties must jointly prepare a single set of all trial exhibits that will be the official record set to be used with the witnesses and on appeal.
+Each exhibit must be tagged and in a separate folder (not in notebooks).
 Deposit the exhibits with the deputy clerk (Angie Meuleman) on the first day of trial.